supervons/react-native-echarts-pro/README.md

 | formatterVariable | object |    null     |    N    |   If option’formatter function need variable,can use this.   |

 ### webViewSettings
+The properties of the `WebView` used internally are dynamically set as follows, after the loading of `Echarts`, an `alert` will be output
 ```javascript
   return (
     <View style={{ height: 300, paddingTop: 25 }}>